syberia/stagerunner/README.md

 ![stagerunner](http://i.imgur.com/5gVgx1B.png)

-Stagerunners make it simpler to write debug code that performs a linear sequence of actions.
+Stagerunners make it simpler to write and debug code that performs a linear sequence of actions.